 One could very reasonably argue that the iTunes Store provides more value—you actually have the content on your hard drive rather than in the cloud, and you can play them on an iPod, iPhone, and Apple TV.
 But if your intention is to watch the video only on a TV connected to a computer or on the Mac’s screen itself, Amazon could be the better deal, provided that you have fast and reliable broadband.
 (To stream HD content you should have a broadband connection of 5mbps or better.)
 Also, those Amazon videos are available to you wherever you have a computer and fast Internet connection.

-The-DVD-in-the-mailbox company, Netflix, has offered movie streaming for a couple of years through its Watch Instantly feature.
+Netflix, has offered movie streaming for a couple of years through its Watch Instantly feature.
 If you have a Netflix plan starting at $9 (one DVD at a time) you’re welcome to use this service, which offers more than 20,000 movies and TV episodes.

 Not all that long ago, much of this content was Grade B material and/or ancient, but Netflix is making efforts to bring better content to the service.
 Recent release movies are starting to appear.
 And although you won’t see last night’s episodes of your favorite shows (or likely anything from the current season) Netflix does offer season packages of such popular shows as Heroes, Weeds, Californication, Lost, The Office, and Dexter.
 (Regrettably, no HBO content is offered for streaming.)